neondatabase/website/content/docs/reference/glossary.md

 ### start_compute

 A Neon Control Plane operation that starts a compute endpoint when there is an event or action that requires compute resources.
 For example, connecting to a suspended compute endpoint initiates this operation.
 See [Operations](https://neon.tech/docs/manage/operations) for more information.
+For information about how Neon manages compute resources, see [Compute lifecycle](dprice-add-operation-glossary-entries).

 ### Storage